FoRTE-Research/FoRTE-FuzzBench/README.md

 # FoRTE-fuzz-benchmarks

 This repository contains a collection of benchmarks and seed inputs to make fuzzing more easily comparable and reproducable.
-We selcome any suggested additions to this benchmark corpus.

 For instructions on installing and running a given benchmark, refer to the `readme` file in its respective directory.

+**We selcome any suggested additions to this fuzzing benchmark corpus.**

 |             |                |
 |-------------|----------------|